-This one pan lemon pasta has some bright spring flavors in a cozy, one pan pasta that’s easy to make and even easier to eat.
+This one pan lemon pasta is a cozy, one pan pasta with bright spring flavors that’s easy to make and even easier to eat.
 It’s the best of both worlds!

 I just want to take the pneumonia out of her little body, put it in mine, and tuck her into a nice warm bed in her own room.
 She’s exhausted from fighting a fever for so long, coughing non-stop, and not getting enough sleep.
 It’s hard to see and even harder that I can’t do much to help her besides give her lots of love, which of course we’re all doing.